CypaxNET/VFD-Studio2/docs/4_List_Editor_usage.md

 ENDSCREEN
 ```

-You will notice, that the line in now highlighted in red, which indicates a syntax error:
+You will notice, that the line is now highlighted in red, which indicates a syntax error:

 <img src="./images/editor_textout_error.png" title="" alt="Screenshot of the List Editor window." width="368">

 If you look to the status bar, the List Editor will tell you what appears to be wrong:
 <img src="./images/editor_textout_errmsg.png" title="" alt="Screenshot of the List Editor window." width="559">
-Move the caret to the `TEXTOUT`command and press F1 or click on the `TEXTOUT` command on the command list on the right side of the List Editor window to get its description and an example.
+Move the caret to the `TEXTOUT` command and press F1 or click on the `TEXTOUT` command on the command list on the right side of the List Editor window to get its description and an example.

-While `PLAINTEXT` is used to display unformatted text in a default 8x6 pixel font on a specific column and row, the `TEXTOUT`command can display text with a specific font and size.
+While `PLAINTEXT` is used to display unformatted text in a default 8x6 pixel font on a specific column and row, the `TEXTOUT` command can display text with a specific font and size.
 So let's fix that error and change the line to `TEXTOUT '$TIME$' 0 10 18 'Digit Tech 7'`
 This is how it should look now: